-There are many behaviors that qualify as emotional or verbal abuse, including:
+There are many behaviours that qualify as emotional or verbal abuse, including:

 - Calling you names and putting you down.